NeuroJSON/jnifti/JNifTi_specification.md

 used JSON and UBJSON file formats.
-JNifTi specifically addresses the current limitations of the NIFTI formats, permitting flexible and rich metadata support, fast and efficient storage of typed numerical array data, as well as capabilities of recording additional array or non-array formed auxillary or multi-modality data entries, flexible grouping and internal data compression.
+JNifTi specifically addresses the current limitations of the NIFTI formats, permitting flexible and rich metadata support, fast and efficient storage of typed numerical array data, as well as capabilities of recording additional array or non-array formed auxiliary or multi-modality data entries, flexible grouping and internal data compression.

 The purpose of this document is to

 - define a 1-to-1 mapping between the existing NIFTI-1 and NIFTI-2 headers
-  to a JSON/UBJSON-based flexible metadata header structure, so that all NIFTI formatted data can be losslessly storaged using JNifTi
+  to a JSON/UBJSON-based flexible metadata header structure, so that all NIFTI formatted metadata can be losslessly stored using JNifTi
-- define data containers to losslessly convert and storage all NIFTI formatted neuroimaging scan data, and show examples to use JData-enabled features for reducing file sizes and enhancing readability and organization
+- define data containers to losslessly convert and storage all NIFTI formatted neuroimaging data array, and show examples to use JData-enabled features for reducing file sizes, enhancing readability and organization
 - demonstrate a set of flexible mechanisms to extend the capability of the format to accommodate additional physiological, anatomical and multi-modal data

 In the following sections, we will clarify the basic JNifTi grammar and define JNifTi header and data containers.
-The additional features and extension mechanisms are also discussed and examplified.
+The additional features and extension mechanisms are also discussed and exemplified.